 What You Need to Know

-Here are some answers to some of the most common questions we are asked about Public Insurance Adjusters:
+Here are some answers to some of the most common questions Public Insurance Adjusters are asked:

 - When was the last time you read and understood the insurance policy that covers your home or business?

 - Can I prepare my own claim?

 - Why do I need help in filing an insurance claim?

 - Why should I engage a public insurance adjuster to obtain what is rightfully due to me?

 - In the event of a loss, what steps should I take?